pkarsy/toit-mqtt-e2e/README.md

 > - No TLS, no broker password, no certificates – the broker sees only random bytes.

 ## When you should use this
 - The most important of all, no need to maintain server accounts and certificates.
+No need to be on the same network to communicate with your IOT devices.
+The only think 2 modules to be able to communicate effectivelly and securelly is the common 16-byte key.
+- Especially effective as a replacement of a terminal.
+You can send commands to the IOT module and the module replies via the same channel.
 - Rapid IoT prototypes that must use **unknown or untrusted** public brokers.
-- Avoid TLS overhead, certs etc.  but still need **strong confidentiality & inntegrity**.
+- Avoid TLS overhead, certificates mainainance etc.  but still need **strong confidentiality & inntegrity**.
 The module inrtroduces its own overhead however.
 - IOT units that connect / disconnect frequently so direct TLS connections are not practical.

 ## When you should NOT